ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 In HTTP/1.x, the data stream consists of all bytes on the connection that follow the blank line that concludes either the request header section, or the response header section.
-As a result, only a single HTTP request starting the capsule protocol can be sent on HTTP/1.x connections.
+As a result, only the last HTTP request on an HTTP/1.x connection can start the capsule protocol.

 In HTTP/2 and HTTP/3, the data stream of a given HTTP request consists of all bytes sent in DATA frames with the corresponding stream ID.